watson-virtual-agents/virtual-agent-dialog/dialog-contract.md

 #### Private Variables

 Some data items that are necessary to perform some actions or transactions are considered Private Personal Information (PII) (for example last name, SSN, CC number, SSN, etc), and this information needs to remain outside of the IBM Cloud.
 To facilitate this, Watson Virtual Agent has provided an SDK that should be used to implement channel widgets that can be directed to gather and utilize these data in transcations, but shield it from the IBM DataCenter.
-From the dialog authoring perspective, there are two key directives to utilize, these are:
+From the dialog authoring perspective, there are three key directives to utilize, these are:
 <dl>
 <dt><a href="#store">store []</a></dt>
 <dd><p>This function serves two purposes: <ol>